soasis/text/documentation/source/quick.rst

 	:linenos:
 	:start-after: // ============================================================================ //

 Here, we use an **exceptionally** small buffer to keep memory usage down.
-Note that the buffer should be at least as large as :cpp:var:`ztd::text::max_code_points_v\<FromEncoding> <ztd::text::max_code_points_v>`.(``FromEncoding`` in this case being the :cpp:var:`ztd::text::compat_utf8` encoding) so that no errors occur during translation.
-If the pivot buffer is too small this can produce unpredictable failures and unexpected behavior from unanticipated errors, so make sure to always provide a suitably-sized pivot buffer!
+Note that the buffer should be at least as large as :cpp:var:`ztd::text::max_code_points_v\<FromEncoding> <ztd::text::max_code_points_v>` (``FromEncoding`` in this case being the :cpp:var:`ztd::text::compat_utf8` encoding) so that no :cpp:enumerator:`"insufficient output size" errors <ztd::text::encoding_error::insufficient_output_space>` occur during translation.
+(For :doc:`ztd::text::encode </api/conversions/encode>` operations, the buffer should be at least as large as :cpp:var:`ztd::text::max_code_units_v\<FromEncoding> <ztd::text::max_code_units_v>`) If the pivot buffer is too small this can produce unpredictable failures and unexpected behavior from unanticipated errors, so make sure to always provide a suitably-sized pivot buffer!
 Or, alternatively, just let the implementation use its defaults, which are (generally) tuned to work out well enough for most conversion routines and platforms.